Kantowski-Sachs spherically symmetric solutions in teleparallel $F(T)$ gravity: Introduction

-There are several papers in the literature about spherically symmetric solutions in teleparallel $F(T)$ gravity \cite{golov1,golov2,golov3,debenedictis,SSpaper,TdSpaper,baha1,bahagolov1,awad1,baha6,nashed5,pfeifer2,elhanafy1,benedictis3,baha10,baha4}.
-The important feature is that there are power-law $F(T)$ solutions with power-law frame components (see \cite{golov1,golov2,golov3,debenedictis} and references within).
-Most of these papers essentially use the Weitzenback gauge (with proper frames where antisymmetric FEs are trivially satisfied), but extra degrees of freedom (DoF) arise by imposing the zero spin-connection.
-This requirement leads to only symmetric parts of FEs and the presented solutions are essentially limited to power-law in $F(T)$ with a bigger coframe expression.
-The symmetric parts of FEs and its solutions are similar between the different gauges, but performing a frame changing is necessary for solving this extra DoF potential issue.
-This change is for going to a frame where the non-zero spin-connections are solutions of the non-trivial antisymmetric parts of FEs, so that all DoFs are covered by the FEs.
-This method is used in a recent paper on general Teleparallel spherically symmetric geometries focusing on vacuum solutions and additional symmetry structures \cite{SSpaper}.
-They found the general FEs in an orthonormal gauge assuming a diagonal frame and a non-trivial spin-connection, leading to specific antisymmetric parts of FEs and then to well-determined symmetric parts of FEs without extra DoF.
-They also studied the KS geometry case and they found the vacuum $F(T)$ solutions by using a specific power-law ansatz.
+There is an important number of papers in the literature on spherically symmetric solutions in teleparallel $F(T)$ gravity \cite{golov1,golov2,golov3,debenedictis,SSpaper,TdSpaper,baha1,bahagolov1,awad1,baha6,nashed5,pfeifer2,elhanafy1,benedictis3,baha10,baha4,calza}.
+The main features can be summarized by power-law $F(T)$ solutions obtained from power-law frame components (see \cite{golov1,golov2,golov3,debenedictis} and references within).
+Most of these papers use the Weitzenback gauge (proper frames satisfying trivially the antisymmetric FEs), but extra degrees of freedom (DoF) arise by imposing the zero spin-connection.
+This specificity leads to only symmetric parts of FEs and the presented $F(T)$ solutions are essentially limited to power-law for a big coframe expression.
+These symmetric FEs and the solutions are similar between the different gauges, but performing a frame changing is necessary for solving this extra DoF potential issue.
+When a non-proper frame is used, the non-zero spin connections are solutions to the non-trivial antisymmetric parts of FEs, and then all DoFs are covered by the FEs.
+This method is used in a paper on Teleparallel spherically symmetric geometries focusing on vacuum solutions and additional symmetry structures \cite{SSpaper}.
+The general FEs are defined in an orthonormal gauge assuming a diagonal frame and a non-trivial spin-connection, leading to non-trivial antisymmetric and symmetric parts of FEs without extra DoF.
+This paper also studied the Kantowski-Sachs (KS) geometry case and found the vacuum $F(T)$ solutions by using a special power-law ansatz.
 Therefore we need to find more solutions and going further for the KS spacetime, as done recently for static spacetime $F(T)$ solutions for perfect fluids \cite{nonvacSSpaper}.
 The KS spacetime fourth symmetry is defined by the radial-coordinate derivative $\partial_r$ leading to time-coordinate dependence for coframes, spin-connections and FEs.